Kotlin/kotlinx.coroutines/docs/flow.md

 #### Everything is caught

-The previous example actually catches any exception happening in emitter or in any intermediate or terminal operators.
+The previous example actually catches any exception happening in the emitter or in any intermediate or terminal operators.
-For example, let us change the code so that emitted values are [mapped][map] to strings, but the corresponding code produces an exception:
+For example, let's change the code so that emitted values are [mapped][map] to strings, but the corresponding code produces an exception:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">